agentanky/AgenticAI/README.md

 # AgenticAI

+> **Status: In Progress** — actively building and extending.

-A command-line AI coding agent built in Python using the Google Gemini API — an implementation of tools like Claude Code or Cursor's Agent Mode.
+A command-line AI coding agent built in Python using the Google Gemini API — a toy implementation of tools like Claude Code or Cursor's Agent Mode.
 The agent autonomously reasons, selects tools, and iterates in a feedback loop to find and fix bugs in real projects.

 ---